john-cd/rust_howto/bk/drafts/categories/database/query_builders_orms.md

 [![diesel][c~diesel~docs~badge]][c~diesel~docs]{{hi:diesel}} [![diesel~lib.rs][c~diesel~lib.rs~badge]][c~diesel~lib.rs] [![cat~database][cat~database~badge]][cat~database]{{hi:Databases}}

 The [`diesel`][c~diesel~docs]↗{{hi:diesel}} crate is a powerful ORM (object-relational mapper) and query builder for Rust.
-It allows you to interact with databases in a type-safe and efficient manner.
+It interacts with databases in a type-safe and efficient manner.
 ORMs help object-oriented programmers abstract the details of relational databases, and do not require writing raw SQL queries.

 [`diesel`][c~diesel~docs]↗{{hi:diesel}} supports PostgreSQL, MySQL, and SQLite. [`diesel`][c~diesel~docs]↗{{hi:diesel}} has excellent performance and takes an approach of strict compile time guarantees.
 The main crate is synchronous only, but [`diesel-async`][c~diesel-async~docs]↗{{hi:diesel-async}} provides an async connection implementation.